tunedin-ctrl/LeagueBot/README.md

 run: sudo docker exec -it mongodb bash
 ```
 #### inside docker
-run mongodb to use it
+run mongo to use db